 Any help you can provide would be greatly appreciated, as I would like to get this debt under control and off of my back as soon as possible.
 Again, I wouldn’t have any problem making at least a $1,000 payment per month to a lender if I could get my credit cards all rolled up into a nice package.

 I thank you in advance for your advise and assistance.
 Unfortunately, I don’t know anyone with any real knowledge when it comes to this stuff and I’m more confused now then when I started, after reading all the scams out there

-If you have a credit or debt question you’d like to ask just use the online form.
-I’m happy to help you totally for free.Went Through a Nasty Divorce and Need to Get My Finances in Order. - Cyndi by Steve Rhode
+Please post your responses and follow-up messages to me on this in the comments section below.Went Through a Nasty Divorce and Need to Get My Finances in Order. - Cyndi by Steve Rhode